Beyond the Courtroom: A Deep Dive into Different Types of Legal Careers

 Mediator/Arbitrator

-Mediators and arbitrators help parties resolve disputes outside of the courtroom through negotiation and alternative dispute resolution methods.
+Mediators and arbitrators help parties resolve disputes outside of the courtroom through negotiation and alternative resolution methods.

 Compliance Officer